 McLean was named the #1 place in the United States to receive psychiatric care (for the second year in a row) by U.S. News & World Report.

 Our faculty and staff continue to be thought leaders, not only for our own institution but also for national and international organizations.

-Brent P. Forester, MD, MSc, chief of the Division of Geriatric Psychiatry at McLean, has been named president-elect of the American Association for Geriatric Psychiatry, the largest organization dedicated to promoting the mental health and well-being of older people through professional education, public advocacy, and support of career development for clinicians, educators, and researchers in geriatric psychiatry and mental health.
+Brent P. Forester, MD, MSc, chief of the Center of Excellence in Geriatric Psychiatry at McLean, has been named president-elect of the American Association for Geriatric Psychiatry, the largest organization dedicated to promoting the mental health and well-being of older people through professional education, public advocacy, and support of career development for clinicians, educators, and researchers in geriatric psychiatry and mental health.

-Dost Öngür, MD, PhD, the William P. and Henry B. Test Professor of Psychiatry at Harvard Medical School and chief of the Psychotic Disorders Division at McLean Hospital, was recently named the editor in chief of JAMA Psychiatry, a leading journal in the field of psychiatry published by the JAMA Network.
+Dost Öngür, MD, PhD, the William P. and Henry B. Test Professor of Psychiatry at Harvard Medical School and chief of the Center of Excellence in Psychotic Disorders at McLean Hospital, was recently named the editor in chief of JAMA Psychiatry, a leading journal in the field of psychiatry published by the JAMA Network.

 Milissa Kaufman, MD, PhD, medical director of McLean’s Hill Center for Women, was honored with the Cornelia B. Wilbur Award from the International Society for the Study of Trauma and Dissociation for her work in the assessment and treatment of acute stress disorder, post-traumatic stress disorder, and dissociative disorders.

 Justin T. Baker, MD, PhD, Mona Potter, MD, Laura Germine, PhD, and Ipsit Vahia, MD, are leading the McLean Institute for Technology and Psychiatry, where McLean is on the cutting edge of how technology can be used to improve the delivery of mental health care and accelerate research into clinical practice.